vidyar/shippabledocs1/sources/config.rst

 ----------------

-Shippable will integrate with github to show pull request status on CI.
-Whenever a pull request is opened for your repo, we will run the build for the respective pull request and let you know about the status.
-You can decide whether to merge the request or not based on the status shown on our CI.
-If you are accepting the pull request, then we will run one more build for the merged repo and we will send email notifications for the merged repo.
+Shippable will integrate with github to show your pull request status on CI.
+Whenever a pull request is opened for your repo, we will run the build for the respective pull request and notify you about the status.
+You can decide whether to merge the request or not, based on the status shown.
+If you accept the pull request, Shippable will run one more build for the merged repo and will send email notifications for the merged repo.

 --------